H301HistoryHarvest/H301HistoryHarvest/_pages/network_analysis_short.md

 # Network Analysis
 Network analysis helps us to see connections between places, people, ideas, and more.
 We made those connections among our History Harvest objects visible using Net.Create.
+Network analysis is a way to study the relationships between people, things, and ideas.
+Network analysis can be really helpful when looking at subjects like community ties, family descent, political relationships, and social media hubs.
+We build networks out of a group of nodes and edges.
+Nodes and edges (lines) Nodes are the subjects in the network, and their relationships to each other are traced by edges (lines).
+As we analyze a network, we can see how important a given node might be based on its edges (lines), and how they connect to other nodes.